 AboutDr Stylianos (Stelios) Giamarelos is an architect, historian and theorist of postmodern culture.
 Before undertaking a PhD in Architectural History & Theory at the Bartlett School of Architecture UCL, he studied Architecture, Philosophy, and History of Science and Technology in Athens.
-He is currently Lecturer in Architecture at the Bartlett School of Architecture UCL.
+He is currently Associate Professor in Architecture at the Bartlett School of Architecture UCL.
 A co-founding editor of the Bartlett’s LOBBY magazine (2013-2016), he has also served as General Editor for the EAHN’s Architectural Histories (2017-2020) and Executive Editor of The Journal of Architecture (2020-2022).
 In 2008, he co-curated ATHENS by SOUND, the National Participation of Greece in the 11th Biennale of Architecture in Venice.
 Among others, he has published in the Journal of Architecture, Journal of Architectural Education, Architectural Design, Architectural Histories, Footprint, OASE, FRAME, San Rocco, and Metalocus.
 In 2018, he was a Judge for the international Undergraduate Awards and a finalist runner-up for the biannual EAHN Publication Award.
-Research Areas include: postmodern and digital architectural cultures; transcultural authorships of regional architectures; oral histories in architecture; philosophy, science, technology and narrative (from comics and literature to videogames) in architectural histories, theories and practices.
+Research Areas include: postmodern and digital architectural cultures; transcultural authorships of regional architectures; oral histories in architecture; philosophy, science, technology and narrative (from comics and literature to videogames) in architectural histories, theories and practices; and histories of disability and neurodiversity in architecture.

 EducationPhD in Architectural History & Theory, The Bartlett School of Architecture, University College London 2017